-Creative and Communication Arts, Public Service, Society, and Education Area of Study Focus
+Business & Entrepeneurship, Public Service, Society, and Education Areas of Study Focus

 When I began my journey toward higher education at a community college, I faced a long list of firsts.
 I was a first-generation college student.
 I was the first person on both sides of my family to step onto a college campus.
 I was living alone in the U.S.

 At age 16, I was referred to an alternative high school program.
 I spent three years working on my high school graduation requirements while also earning college credits at a community college.
 It was confusing and scary.
 That first year, feelings of self-doubt clouded my mind.

 But I wasn't alone in the process.
 I was teamed up with a coach who helped me execute my academic plan.
 She focused on my academic goals by connecting me to college resources.
 She personally introduced me to staff and faculty.
 Thanks to her and my hard work, I graduated from community college with my associate degree and earned a 4.0.
 I even spoke at commencement.
 Then I transferred to Portland State University and earned a bachelor's degree.

 I started my career by working as a graduation coordinator with Vancouver Public Schools for the past three years.
 I’ve helped high school students map out a plan to complete their credits and to graduate.
 Now I’ve come full circle and am helping college students find their way.

 Health Care, Creative and Communication Arts, and Advanced Manufacturing Areas of Study Focus